freylint/libktx-sys/README.md

 - Stop compiling unused libktx components
 - Add proper Build testing for all platforms
 - Only expose nessecary parts of the vulkan API
+- Fix issues with generated documentation
+- Work around need to have the vulkan SDK and LibClang installed
+- Avoid regenergating bindings on every build

+## Crates.io Stewardship Notice

+I am aware of the libktx-rs and libktx-rs-sys crates on crate.io.
+The source code for this library has been archived, and I am considering it abandoned.
+I'll be maintaining this as a sys crate alone, with the burden of maintaining the higher level bindings left to the community.